Reasons for Swollen Feet During Pregnancy

 If you are unsure how to proceed in treating cracked heels, seek guidance from a podiatrist.
 Your doctor will help you with any questions or information you may need.

-If you have any questions, please feel free to contact our office located in Auburn Hills and Holly, MI .
+If you have any questions, please feel free to contact our offices located in Auburn Hills and Holly, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Solutions for Cracked Heels